What Dogs See When They Watch TV · Kinship

 Danil Nevsky / Stocksy

 If you haven’t already left an episode of Ted Lasso on for your pup while you’re running errands, you’ve at least wondered: “Would this show keep my dog company?”
-And you’re not alone: According to a Rover study, two-thirds of pet parents leave the TV while they are away during the day, 60% say their dogs have a favorite show, and and 80% report that their dog reacts to what’s happening on the screen.
-But are dogs really watching TV?
+And you’re not alone: According to a Rover study, two-thirds of pet parents leave the TV on while they are away during the day, 60 percent say their dogs have a favorite show, and and 80 percent report that their dog reacts to what’s happening on the screen.
+But do dogs really enjoy watching TV?

 Navigating life